how to report A Potential ETHICS VIOLATION

-- Report your ethics violation within 30 days of its occurrence if you are already an R.T.
+- If you’re an R.T., report your ethics violation within 30 days of its occurrence.
 Log into your account for more information.

 When gathering the supporting documentation you’ll submit, use one of the following as a guide: